Loading...

 All members of APIL abide by the code of conduct.

-If an APIL member is found to be in breach of the code the lawyer’s membership may be terminated and his/her professional body may also be advised.
-The member can also be reprimanded by APIL’s executive committee, or asked to apologise for their conduct.
+If an APIL member is found to be in breach of the code, their membership may be terminated and their professional body advised.

 Contact APIL